ngxs/store/publication/2024-04-05_announcing_ngxs_17/article.md

 - **No Parameters**: Without any parameters, the selector relies implicitly on the state container.
 Any change to the state container will trigger a recalculation of the selector's value.
 This can be inefficient if the selector doesn't directly use the entire state container.

-  > There is no braking change in this behavior.
+  > There is no breaking change in this behavior.

   ```ts
   @State<NotificationModel>({